OWASP/CheatSheetSeries/cheatsheets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md

 ## IMDSv2 in AWS

-In cloud enviroments SSRF is often used to access and steal credentaials and access tokens from metadata services (e.g. AWS Instance Metadata Service, Azure Instance Metadata Service, GCP metadata server).
+In cloud environments SSRF is often used to access and steal credentaials and access tokens from metadata services (e.g. AWS Instance Metadata Service, Azure Instance Metadata Service, GCP metadata server).

 [IMDSv2](https://aws.amazon.com/blogs/security/defense-in-depth-open-firewalls-reverse-proxies-ssrf-vulnerabilities-ec2-instance-metadata-service/) is an additional defence-in-depth mechanism for AWS that mitigates some of the instances of SSRF.

 To leverage this protection migrate to IMDSv2 and disable old IMDSv1.
+Check out [AWS documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instancedata-data-retrieval.html) for more details.

 ## References